 Note:Top Gainer - Nifty 50 More

-Your Directors are pleased to present the Thirty-first Annual Report and the Companys audited financial statements for the financial year ended March 31, 2016.
+Your Directors are pleased to present the Thirty-Fourth Annual Report and the Companys audited financial statements for the financial year ended 31st March, 2019.

 |Particulars||Current Year||Previous Year|

 Working and State of Companys Affairs:

 During the year under review, your Company earned a net profit of Rs.
 1,18,519/- after incurring necessary expenditure and providing for tax.
 Your Directors continue their efforts to improve the working of the Company.

 There has been no change in the nature of business of the company.